adokky/zero-json/readme.md

 ## Features

-* **Compatibility**: Can be used as a drop-in replacement for [kotlinx-serialization-json](https://github.com/Kotlin/kotlinx.serialization/tree/master) (JVM and Android only).
+* **Compatibility**: Can be used as a drop-in replacement for [kotlinx-serialization-json](https://github.com/Kotlin/kotlinx.serialization/tree/master).
-* **Zero-copy**: Deserialize objects directly from any byte buffer.
-This approach introduces a major limitation, described [here](#differences-from-kotlinx-serialization-json).
 * **Zero extra allocation**: only deserialized objects are allocated.
 Exceptions include `Float`/`Double` types (zero allocations in most cases) and some kotlinx serializers that use `ChunkedDecoder`.
+* **Zero-copy**: deserialize objects without intermediate copies by wrapping any byte buffer.
+Buffer wrapping is done through a simple `Buffer` interface that requires only `size` property and `get` method to be implemented.
 * **Map and object inlining**: mark a class property with `@JsonInline` to inline its serialized form.
 Only final classes and `Map` instances can be inlined.
-* **Value subclasses**: zero-json provides out-of-the-box support for polymorphic value subclasses (e.g., `@Serializable value class`), automatically serializing them with a type and value field:
+* **Value subclasses**: zero-json provides out-of-the-box support for polymorphic value subclasses, automatically serializing them with a type and value field:
 ```kotlin
 @Serializable sealed interface Base
 @Serializable value class Foo(val int: Int): Base